 Pineapple (Ananas comosus): The pineapple was originally discovered in tropical areas of South America (mainly Brazil).
 During the 1500s and 1600s, this fruit was distributed around the world on ships and today pineapples are one of the most popular fruits in the world.
 This variegated specimen form is not typically grown for its fruit, rather appreciated for its beautiful foliage.

 Rooster grotto: This stone grotto, topped by two lead roosters, was originally built for Madame Walska in the 1940s.
 The rooster is an unofficial symbol of France, and was a reminder of Ganna’s fondness for the time she spent living there.
 The benches were made by Mike Furner, a gardener at Lotusland who was hired by Madame Walska in the 1980s.
 The main wood came from a 130 year old Monterey cypress (Hesperocyparis macrocarpa) that was previously on the great lawn.
 The legs are rounds of eucalyptus.

-Notable plants include a branched pygmy date palm (Phoenix roebelinii) and Trithrinax brasiliensis palms.
-Giant pony tail palms (Beaucarnea recurvata) border the garden.
+Notable Species: Ananas comosus = Pineapple; Tillandsia usneoides = Spanish moss; Abranched pygmy date palm (Phoenix roebelenii), Trithrinax brasiliensis palms, giant pony tail palms (Beaucarnea recurvata) border the garden.